michaelx/mxwiki/Wiki - Writing - Capitalization in Titles.md

 ## Do Capitalize

-* Nouns (man, bus, book, …)
+* Nouns: man, bus, book
-* Pronouns (he, she, it, you, they, them, …)
+* Pronouns: he, she, it, you, they, them
-* Adjectives (angry, small, perfect, last, still …)
+* Adjectives: angry, small, perfect, last, still
-* Verbs (run, eat, sleep)
+* Verbs: run, eat, sleep, be
-* Adverbs (slowly, quietly, immediately, …)
+* Adverbs: slowly, quietly, immediately
-* Subordinate conjunctions (if, because, as, that, although)
+* Subordinate conjunctions: if, because, as, that, although

 ## Do Not Capitalize

 Applies only if it‘s not the last word.

 * Articles: a, an, the
-* Coordinating conjunctions: and, but, or, for, nor, etc.
+* Coordinating conjunctions: and, but, or, for, nor
-* Prepositions: in, on, at, to, from, by, with, via, after, among, between
+* Prepositions: in, on, at, to, from, by, with, via, after, among, between, about

 # Common Mistakes